-Restitution and the responsibility of addressing Europe's colonial legacy via the artifacts left behind.
+Restitution and the responsibility of addressing Europe's colonial legacy - in this case Namibia - via artifacts left behind.

 The land issue is the most divisive issue that Namibia has experienced since independence.

-What will it take to get Germany to own up fully to its colonial history, specifically the atrocities it committed during the Genocide in Namibia?
+What will it take to get Germany to own up fully to the atrocities it committed during the Genocide in Namibia?

 It took almost 110 years for Germany to accept the fact of the Namibian Genocide of 1904-1908.

 In Southern Africa, former liberation movements reclaim ownership over history and society not by seeking but by remaining in power.

 There are Namibians, including Black Namibians, who resist fully addressing the genocide.

 Andimba Toivo ya Toivo, who died at 92 on 9 June 2017, was one of the founders of Namibia's modern liberation movement that led the fight for political independence.

 The mass murder of Nama and Herero by German colonists is now the subject of a documentary by the South African director, Vincent Moloi.

 Namibia taking Germany to court in a country with its own history of genocide against indigenous peoples, hoping they may honor the U.N.
 Declaration of Human Rights.